dstanesc/FluidPatterns/doc/communication-layer.md

 > - Broadcasts the operation to all other connected clients; this is the “broadcast” part of total order broadcast.
 > - Stores the operation’s data (see data persistence).

-We will investigate in the sections  below how it is possible to offer such level of uncompromising reliability built on top of a protocol which offers no delivery guarantees (i.e. websocket).
+We will investigate in the sections below how it is possible to offer uncompromising reliability when the underlying communication protocol offers no delivery guarantees (i.e. websocket).

 # Quorum and Proposal

-The shared protocol is used to establish value consensus across clients associated with a given Fluid session.
+A shared protocol is used to establish value consensus across clients associated with a given Fluid session.

 A [Quorum](https://github.com/microsoft/FluidFramework/blob/c7c985443a1c25df9d68f06390a32981a8c3c508/server/routerlicious/packages/protocol-base/src/quorum.ts#L346) represents all clients currently within the collaboration window.
 As well as the values they have agreed upon and any pending proposals.